Caloundra Evening VIEW Club was formed in 1995.

 After Rex told his story, he entertained us with his guitar playing and a wonderful and heartfelt singing voice.

 Above: Vicki and Rex with Janette

-This year we celebrated ther start of 2021 with a Masked Friendship Dinner.
+We celebrated the start of 2021 with a Masked Friendship Dinner.

 Below: Janette, Sue and Ruth at our friendship dinner

 Resolution votes were tallied resulting in all three resolutions being carried.Read more...